 Strategic Area Description and Guidance Acceptable in Principle This is the preferred area for wind energy development characterised by low housing density, high wind speeds, proximity to 220kV grid line and where there is adequate road infrastructure and no significant conflict with natural heritage designations.
 Wind farm developments will be facilitated in this area subject to compliance with normal planning and environmental criteria and the development management standards contained in Section 5.
-Open for Consideration This area has the potential to accommodate wind farm development provided it does not have an adverse impact on the Slaney River Valley SAC or result in visual clutter or cumulative visual impacts with existing and permitted wind farms in the north-west of the County.
-Wind farm developments will be facilitated in this area subject to compliance with normal planning and environmental criteria and the development management standards contained in Section 5.
-Wind farm proposals in this area will be required to demonstrate that there will be no cumulative visual impacts, in particular with existing and permitted wind farms in the north-west of the County.
-Not Normally Permissible This area is considered to be generally unsuitable for wind farm development due to significant environmental, heritage and landscape constraints, housing density, distance from grid and/or wind speed.
-Individual small scale turbines will be considered on a case-by-case basis for local community needs.
-Applications for re-powering (by replacing existing wind turbines) and extension of existing wind farms will each be considered on their merits.
+Open for Consideration This area has the potential to accommodate wind farm development provided it does not have an adverse impact the Slaney River Valley SAC or result in visual clutter or cumulative visual impacts with existing and permitted win farms in the north-west of the county.
+Wind farm developments will be facilitated in this area subject to compliance with normal planning and environmental criter and the development management standards contained Section 5.
+Wind farm proposals in this area will be require demonstrate that there will be no cumulative visual impact in particular with existing and permitted wind farms in the north-west of the county.